endertitan100/Game-Docs/Initial Ideas.md

 - How Valve Software cornered a market
 - The influence of Fashion on politics
 - Crowthorne and it's local area
+- Website to achieve something?
+- How do pupils of edgbarrow learn best?